Zhang Xiaogang: Analysis

 This is the first Bloodline series Zhang Xiaogang painted as his mother in 1993.

-It is a picture of a distinctly different style from the Bloodline series we now know.

-No-face figures appear, but they have their own individuality and can pinpoint the elements that they want to talk about from place to place in the picture.
+It is a picture of a different style from the later Bloodline series.
+No-face figures appear, but they have their own individuality, and they can pinpoint the elements that they want to talk about from place to place in the picture.

 As the series progresses, the figures in Zhang Xiaogang's paintings become blurred and the clothes change to Mao suites.
 His distinctive face, the small eyes and the slender face, which he created, are characteristic of his paintings.